Algebraic Databases: Implementation

 \section{Implementation}

-The mathematics developed in this paper has been implemented using OPL, an Operadic Programming Language, which can be can be downloaded from \url{http://categoricaldata.net/fql.html}.
-The examples in this paper are pre-loaded as the ``Paper'' example in the software package.
+The mathematics developed in this paper has been implemented in a language we call CQL, which can be downloaded from \url{http://categoricaldata.net}.
 In this section we briefly discuss implementation issues that arise, namely in negotiating between syntactic presentations (e.g.\ those discussed in \cref{sec:presentations_syntax}) and the objects they denote.
+An in-depth discussion is available in~\cite{Schultz_Wisnesky_2017}.

 Most constructions involving finitely-presented categories, including query evaluation and collage construction, depend crucially on solving word problems in categories, and these problems are not in general decidable.
 In \cref{solving_word_problems} we describe our approach to solving word problems, and in \cref{saturation_and_qeval} we describe how we use word problems to compute collages and evaluate queries.